themdshahid/Stock-Price-Prediction/README.md

 Built an interactive dashboard with Streamlit to visualize price trends, moving averages, and model predictions.

-before run and must install and import these below:
+before run the program, must install and import these below:-

-pip install yfinance
+- pip install yfinance
-import streamlit as st
+- import streamlit as st
-import pandas as pd
+- import pandas as pd
-import numpy as np
+- import numpy as np
-import matplotlib.pyplot as plt import yfinance as yf
+- import matplotlib.pyplot as plt
+- import yfinance as yf